jordanekay/QuickServiceLocator/README.md

 ## Behavior

-By default, every services are registered in a `lazySharedInstance` mode, it means the `DummyService` will be created during the resolving step.
+By default, every services are registered in a `lazySharedInstance` mode, it means the `DummyService` will be created during the resolving step as a singleton.

 This behavior can be set during the registering step.